 Scratch is a programming package designed by MIT’s Media Lab.
 Currently, the most widely used visual programming language for kids, Scratch is used in more than 150 different countries and is available in more than 40 languages.
 The software makes coding as simple as using building blocks.
 Scratch is featured in a lot of educational robots, such as Makeblock’s Codey Rocky.
-Scratch allows young learners to practice coding while controlling their robots’ movements by dragging and dropping pre-loaded commands.
-To help users improve their coding skills, Scratch encourages educators from around the world to share projects, tutorials, and other resources on their website.
+Scratch allows your kids to practice coding while controlling their robots’ movements by dragging and dropping pre-loaded commands.
+To help kids improve their coding skills, Scratch encourages educators from around the world to share projects, tutorials, and other resources on their website.
 The Media Lab’s Scratch Team also feeds instructional content to its platform.

 3. Made with Code by Google